exitus1/Video-Scripts/journalproposal2022.md

 The work will be done by @bee, @richardred, @Exitus and @bochinchero, with occasional contributions from others.

-The most notable change is @bee will be stepping down as Journal lead, but will still be providing critical review/oversight.
+The most notable change is @bee will be stepping down as Journal lead, but will still be providing critical review/oversight. @Exitus has kickstarted the re-production of the journal, serving as the Journal lead.

 ## Budget